selivan/cron-failover/README.md

 Flag file indicating that server is primary is created and timestamp is perioducally updated.
 You can use it to remove the primary server from balancer, for example.

+P.S.
+If this code is useful for you - don't forget to put a star on it's [github repo](https://github.com/selivan/cron-failover).